-Leslie is a principal at StrategyCorp and advises clients who operate at the intersection of the public and private sectors, in highly scrutinized and highly regulated sectors.
+Leslie is a Principal Emeritus.
+Over her 25 years before leaving StrategyCorp, she advised clients operating at the intersection of the public and private sectors, in highly scrutinized and highly regulated sectors.

 Leslie has significant experience in developing strategies to manage and protect corporate reputations and understands that developing enduring, productive relationships with key corporate stakeholders can build significant shareholder value.
 Her background in political and issue management makes her uniquely equipped to advise clients on managing complex public policy matters.

 Throughout her career she has assisted clients with high-stakes mandates throughout Canada, the United States, the Middle East, Latin America, Africa, and the Caribbean.
 She leads StrategyCorp’s micro-political due diligence efforts which augment financial and legal diligence with an understanding of how the evolving political landscape, regulatory systems, or cultural norms can impact an investment thesis.

 Her professional work has included significant involvement in the energy, infrastructure, financial services, natural resources, and health care sectors.

 Well known in Conservative circles, Leslie has served as a strategic advisor on numerous political campaigns in Canada at both the federal and provincial levels and is a frequent media commentator.

 Leslie serves on the Board of Directors of Ducks Unlimited Canada and the Toronto International Film Festival and is a past Board member of Mount Sinai Hospital.